Paradise Pool in Linden (Waterfall and Swimming Hole)

 Paradise Pool in Linden

-From the rocky area next to the top of the waterfall, you can get to the other side of the pool by following the path down.
+From the rocky area near the top of the waterfall, you can reach the other side of the pool by following the path down.

 Swinging rope

-But Paradise Pool (and the surrounding area) is relatively small, so it can quickly feel quite crowded there on warm weekends and public holidays.
+Paradise Pool and its surrounding area are relatively small, so it can often feel a bit crowded on warm weekends and public holidays.

-Once you’ve finished exploring Paradise Pool, simply retrace your steps heading back to the car park.
+Once you’re ready to leave, simply retrace your steps along the same walking trail to return to the car park.

 Paradise Pool in the Blue Mountains